-- Shoes must be worn at all times.
-Flip flops, backless, or open-toed shoes, or sandals are not acceptable.
+□ Shoes must be worn at all times.
+Flip flops, backless, or open-toed shoes, sandals or Crocs are not acceptable.

 Clothing shall be sufficient to conceal undergarments at all times.
-Extremely tight garments, see-through or fish-net fabrics, spaghetti strap or halter tops, off the shoulder or low-cut tops, are midriffs, and skirts shorter than mid-thigh are prohibited.
-Cut off or cut off looking material is prohibited. - Scarves and other head coverings shall not be worn without the express permission of the Principal. - > Plain baseball hats or those with a school logo may be worn at recess only - Clothing, jewelry and personal items (backpacks, fanny packs, gym bags, etc.) shall be free of writing, pictures or any other insignia which are gang-related, crude, vulgar, profane or sexually suggestive, which bear drug, alcohol or tobacco company advertising, promotions and likeness, or which advocate racial, ethnic, or religious prejudice. - Gym shorts may not be worn in classes other than Physical Education (P.E.) without the express permission of the Principal. - Hair shall be clean and neatly groomed.
-Hair may not be sprayed by any coloring that would drip when wet. - > Tattoos are to be covered at all times. - Gang attire of any kind is strictly prohibited. - > Earrings or other jewelry, which may present a safety hazard, are not suitable for school wear. - No Acrylic Nails
+Extremely tight garments, see-through or fish-net fabrics, spaghetti strap or halter tops, off the shoulder or low-cut tops, crop tops, or bare midriffs, and skirts shorter than mid-thigh are prohibited.
+Cut off or cut off looking material is prohibited.

+- □ Scarves and other head coverings shall not be worn without the express permission of the Principal. - Plain baseball hats or those with a school logo may be worn at recess only - Students may not wear hats, beanies, caps or head coverings, including bandanas, hairnets, curlers, or shower caps.
+Students may wear hoods or beanies only when the temperature falls below 55 degrees.
+They may not be worn in the classroom or on campus at any time. - Clothing, jewelry and personal items (backpacks, fanny packs, gym bags, etc.) shall be free of writing, pictures or any other insignia which are gang-related, crude, vulgar, profane or sexually suggestive, which bear drug, alcohol or tobacco company advertising, promotions and likeness, or which advocate racial, ethnic, or religious prejudice. - Gym shorts may not be worn in classes other than Physical Education (P.E.) without the express permission of the Principal. - Hair shall be clean and neatly groomed.
+Hair may not be sprayed by any coloring that would drip when wet. - Undergarments, including underwear, bras and bra straps should not be visible. - D Pants must not sag below the waistline, even when shorts are worn underneath the pants. - □ Ripped or shredded pants must not show any skin above the knee. - □ Tattoos are to be covered at all times. - Gang attire of any kind is strictly prohibited. - Earrings or other jewelry, which may present a safety hazard, are not suitable for school wear. - □ No Acrylic Nails, heavy make up or make up that can be a distraction in class.